geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Graceful its form, and bright its lilac hue, 540

-And like the crane's long beak its ripening pistil grew ;*
+And like the crane's long beak its ripening pistil grew;*

 The study pleas'd, and from the river's side,